Biokes/stakebar/frontend/README.md

 - USDC
 - ETH
 - DAI
-- SUI
-- Other assets bridged from Ethereum and Polygon
+- Other assets bridged from Ethereum

 ## User Workflow